revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 ---

-61. Can we declare `Main()` method as private or protected or with no access specifier?
+61. Can we declare `main()` method as private or protected or with no access specifier?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)